elsieclark/superqueue/README.md

 const myQueue = new SuperQueue(queueConfig);
 ```

-It is possible to set both a `rate` and an `interval` for a single Queue.
+It is possible to set both a `rate` and an `interval` on the same Queue.

 ### Advanced Queue Item Configuration: Priority and Name ###